simphotonics/stride/README.md

 column_j = array1.stride(nCols, j).

-The method returns an iterable with start position j which uses the step size `nCols` to advance to the next element.
+The method returns an iterable which start from index j which uses the step size `nCols` to advance to the next element.
 Looking at the figure above and setting `nCols = 3` and `j = 1` one can see that the iterable contains the elements of the column with index 1.